boomheadshotmate/boomheadshotmate/README.md

 <h2>૮⌯'ㅅ'⌯ა . . int </h2>

-PLEASE PLEASE int if u know **tf2** , **madcom**, bully, and postal !!
+PLEASE PLEASE int if u know **tf2** , **madcom**, bully, and postal or yk where my skin is from since I mostly use cos skins !!
 I NEED FRIENDS THAT KNOW THESE FANDOMS sobs but just int if u just wanna!! any ships can int as well!!

 <h2>૮₍｡•﹏•｡₎ა . . dni </h2>